orval-labs/orval/docs/src/pages/guides/custom-client.md

 // In some case with react-query and swr you want to be able to override the return error type so you can also do it here like this export type ErrorType<Error> = AxiosError<Error>;
+// In case you want to wrap the body type (optional)
+// (if the custom instance is processing data before sending it, like changing the case for example) export type BodyType<BodyData> = CamelCase<BodyType>
 ```